learn-co-curriculum/ransom-note/README.md

 Now our problem seems like we can solve it in our head.
 Is there a letter "h", there is.
 So remove the "h" from the magazine collection and move to the next letter, "a".
 Then "n".

+> You see how relating this to the real world made this easier?
+If I gave you a magzine and told you to construct a phrase from the letters, you wouldn't be so intimidated.
+So lean on real world problems.
+For arrays, think of a list, and for hashes think of putting each value into a bucket that represents the key.

 Now there may be a couple of things that you notice as you go through this process.
 The first is that, we could potentially optimize this by sorting the letters in our note as well.
 That way when we move on from an "a" in our note, we know that we can remove the "a"s in our sortedMagazine as they are no longer needed.

 Another thing that you may notice is that when we go through our magazine, we are again employing...**repeated lookup**.
-And therefore as usual we can move from a sorted array and binary search to using a hash.
-In this case, we not only need to store each letter, but also the number of times that the letter occurs.
-This way we can later on know if we have enough letter a's, for example, to construct our note.
+And therefore as usual we can move from a sorted array and binary search to see if the required letter is in our magazine, to using a hash.

+For this problem, we not only need to store each letter, but also the number of times that the letter occurs.
+This way we can know later on if we have enough letter a's, for example, to construct our note.

-We call this hash where each key lines up to a number that represents the related frequency a **histogram**.
+We call this hash where each key pairs up with a number that represents the related frequency a **histogram**.
 It looks like this:

 ```javascript
 let magazineHistorgram = {a: 6, b: 1, c: 3, d: 3, e: 12,